superfaceai/docs/docs/guides/run-capability.md

 </details>

-## Run in a Node.js app

-### Set necessary environment variables
+## Set environment variables

 For apps running the capabilities that require authentication, you'll typically want to supply the providers' API keys via environment variables (see [configuration above](#configure-security)).

-If you used CLI for configuring the security schemes, the chances are it created `.env` file for you.
-In that case, simply fill in the environment variables.
-Then install [`dotenv`](https://www.npmjs.com/package/dotenv) package that will load the `.env` file for you.
+If `.env` file exists and you used the CLI, the required environment variables will be present in the file.
+Fill in the providers' API keys.
+Then install the [`dotenv`](https://www.npmjs.com/package/dotenv) package to load the `.env` file.

+If `.env` file doesn't exist, you can find the expected environment variables in `/superface/super.json`.
+Any value that starts with a dollar sign (`$`) is a reference to an environment variable.

-### Write & run the app
+## Write Node.js app

-If you followed the directions throughout the guide, you should have a project properly configured with a working capability.
-You can then use Superface OneSDK to simply run it.
+Use the OneSDK to load and perform the use case:

 ```javascript title="app.js" {8,11,12}
 // If you're using .env file, you should also install and init `dotenv` package